Scouting in Illinois: Pathway to Adventure Council

 Pathway to Adventure Council is headquartered in Chicago, Illinois.

 On January 1, 2015 the Chicago Area Council, Des Plaines Valley Council, Northwest Suburban Council, and Calumet Council merged.

-Each of the predecessor councils have been reorganized as "Communities" each maintaining their service centers and event and training schedules.
+Each of the predecessor councils have been reorganized as "Communities" with each maintaining their service centers as well as event and training schedules.

 Camps

 The council operates two camps: Camp Frank S. Betz in Berrien Springs, Michigan, and Owasippe Scout Reservation in Twin Lake, Michigan.

 Prairielands Council

 Prairielands Council serves Scouts in east central Illinois and western Indiana.

 Rainbow Council

 Rainbow Council is headquartered in Lockport, Illinois.
 It serves communities in Will, Grundy, and Kankakee counties.
 Rainbow Council operates Rainbow Scout Reservation (RSR) near Morris, Illinois.
-This over 700-acre property hosts year-round camping, including Scouts BSA and Cub Scout resident camping.
+This over 600-acre property hosts year-round camping, including Scouts BSA and Cub Scout resident camping.
 RSR runs a Scouts BSA summer camp and Cub Scout resident camps each summer.
 Programs at RSR include a camper program, expanded programs for older scouts, and over 50 merit badges.

-The council also owns Camp Theakiki near Kankakee, Illinois.
+The council used to own and operated Camp Theakiki(sold 2023) near Kankakee, Illinois.

 Rainbow Council is served by Waupecan Lodge #197.